 Volunteers have the opportunity to assist the staff during various events throughout the year.
 Examples include riding with drivers to deliver turkeys at Thanksgiving, delivering hams at Easter, and assisting with the client Christmas party.
 Age requirements depend on the specific event.

 Food: Juice boxes (100% juice), fruit cups, canned goods, chewy granola bars, rice, beans, peanut butter, jelly, stuffing, gravy, pasta, tuna, shelf-life milk, canned soups or stews, hot or cold cereals, and crackers are always needed.

-Thanksgiving: Every Thanksgiving, Kids’ Meals distributes more than 1,500 turkeys and grocery bags each Thanksgiving.
-In addition to monetary donations, Kids’ Meals welcomes donations of canned corn, canned green beans, canned cranberry sauce, stuffing, mashed potatoes & gravy, and macaroni & cheese.
-For more information contact Whitney@kidsmealshouston.org.
+Thanksgiving: Kids’ Meals distributes more than 1,500 turkeys and grocery bags each Thanksgiving.
+They welcome donations of canned corn, canned green beans, canned cranberry sauce, stuffing, mashed potatoes & gravy, and macaroni & cheese.

 Christmas: In December Kids’ Meals hosts four holiday parties.
 Each preschool-aged child in the program (and guardian) enjoys free holiday food, entertainment, and community resource information.
 Kids’ Meals collects toys to distribute to the children and their siblings at the parties, as well as toy gift cards to allow its families, who all live at or below the poverty line, to purchase toys for their children that they know they want.